Three months on, Israel is entering a new phase of war. Is it still trying to ‘destroy’ Hamas? - KESQ

 Hamas’ influence extends far beyond Gaza, meaning a total defeat of the group is at least highly ambitious for Israel, if it can be achieved at all.

+In a speech marking the anniversary of the attacks, Netanyahu reiterated his goals for the conflict: “To eliminate Hamas, return our hostages and ensure that Gaza will no longer be a threat to Israel.”

-But it remains unclear whether IDF leadership places that overarching target atop its priorities.
+But it remains unclear whether IDF leadership places eliminating Hamas atop its priorities.
 IDF intelligence chief Maj.
 Gen. Aharon Haliva left out the destruction of Hamas when listing military goals in a speech on Thursday, Israeli media noted.

 In the third phase, IDF operations in northern Gaza will encompass “raids, the destruction of terror tunnels, aerial and ground activities, and special operations,” according to Gallant.